HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--delete_old_pdbs`` - Boolean, delete PDB accessions - Protein relationships that are no longer listed in UniProt, i.e. an PDB accessions that are no longer included in UniProt but is in the local database.
 If set to TRUE these relationships will be DELETED from the database.

 ``--use_uniprot_cache`` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
-This file part of the cache created by `cw_get_uniprot_data`.
+This file part of the cache created by `cazy_webscraper get_uniprot_data`.
 This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)

 ``skip_download`` - Bool, default False.
 If set to True, only uses data from UniProt cache and will not download new data from UniProt.